 - As well as promoting your brand, it positions you as a knowledge expert and thought leader

-A great story-telling device is UGC; it shows your products out in the real world.
+A great story-telling device is UGC because it shows your products out in the real world.
 So enlisting the voice of the customer to illustrate how they use your products or services and why they love your brand can guide a lot of your content.

 Measure performance with analytics

-There’s many ways to assess the results of your digital marketing.
+There’s many ways to assess the results of your SMB marketing campaign.
 Google Analytics can give you elaborate information about your website performance, including traffic, number of visitors, and most-viewed pages.
-Many of your digital marketing platforms, like individual social channels and your email provider, have their own consumer insights.
+Many of your digital SMB marketing platforms, like individual social channels and your email provider, have their own consumer insights.

 Looking into the results of each channel will show which ones are generating customers and revenue.
 But also what you should be focusing on, and where you can improve.

 The Bazaarvoice Insights and Reports tool tracks the performance of UGC on your social networks and wherever your reviews are with a very user-friendly and manageable interface.

 Calculate your digital marketing for small businesses ROI

-Do you still need more convincing about the power of UGC for digital marketing for small businesses?
-Allow the Bazaarvoice ROI calculator to show you just how much you could boost your bottom line.
+Does your lean team still need more convincing about the power of UGC for SMB marketing?
+Use the free Bazaarvoice ROI calculator to show you just how much you could boost your bottom line.